hashicorp/terraform-website/content/source/docs/plugin/framework/acctests.html.md

-The framework for Terraform provider development currently relies on the [acceptance test framework](/docs/extend/testing/acceptance-tests/index.html) shipped with version 2 of the SDK.
-Tests are written and run with the same steps, and are otherwise indistinguishable from testing against version 2 of the SDK.
+The framework for Terraform provider development currently relies on the [acceptance test framework](/docs/extend/testing/acceptance-tests/index.html) shipped with SDKv2.
+You will write and run tests with the same steps, and they are otherwise indistinguishable from testing against SDKv2.
 The major difference is in how the provider is specified in [the `TestCase` struct](/docs/extend/testing/acceptance-tests/testcase.html).

 ## Specify Providers

 In SDKv2, providers were specified by using the [`Providers` property of the